 The Paseo de la Reforma is definitely a reference of this beautiful city.
 It was conceived by the Emperor of Mexico Maximiliano I. In this way Maximiliano could easily come and go to his residence, the Palace of Chapultepec and to National Palace.
 It is a sort of Mexican Champs-Elysées.
 Here is the known Independence Angel.

 Travel to Mexico City with technology

 Now that you have your luggage ready to immerse yourself in the Aztec culture, you only have to acquire the best possible technology.
-My Webspot Mexico offers portable WiFi.
+My Webspot offers portable WiFi for Mexico.
 It is a small wireless network router that connects to the internet through the 4G mobile network.
 You can link six devices at once and it serves to receive and send emails.
 Use applications to find all the places we have mentioned, post a photo of yourself meditating in the Moorish kiosko.
 Everything you need from the internet.
 This is a tool that will undoubtedly help you to enjoy the imposing structure of the Revolution Monument.
 In addition, it is prepaid so you will not have surprises and you can receive it anyplace you want.

 So when you are walking on the Paseo de la Reforma, face the Independence Angel.
 Think about the law, justice, war and peace, and decide something.
 How much war is necessary to obtain peace?
 How much do we need the law to obtain justice?
 And how do you do to climb to the top of that Angel?
 The CDMX Government Culture Secretariat can answer one of these questions.